About Ian

 In 2018, Ian took up the reins of the Kenny Ball & His Jazzmen with a new show called ‘Kenny Ball’s Greatest Hits’.
 Another instant success that has the honour of the blessing of the Kenny Ball family to call it the official tribute to perhaps the UK’s greatest jazz trumpet player.
 Following on from this, a new show for 2020 called ‘It’s Trad Dad’ has also made an instant impact.
 Many fantastic concerts were lined up before the coronavirus epidemic put paid to them, but they will return!

 Ian’s most notable career move though, has been his decision to turn to writing for jazz orchestra, usually comprising strings, a rhythm section and various featured instruments.
 It started with his desire to recreate Billie Holiday’s famous ‘Lady In Satin’ album, which had never been performed live before.
 In March 2019 this dream turned into reality at the Bristol International Jazz Festival when Ian’s orchestra performed the entire album with China Moses.
-Ian’s next project to recreate albums by Frank Sinatra & Antonio Carlos Jobim, and Doris Day’s ‘Latin For Lovers’ LP were cruelly abandoned 2 weeks before the concert when coronavirus struck, but hopefully the re-scheduled concert will be going ahead on 6th August 2021.
+Ian’s next project to recreate albums by Frank Sinatra & Antonio Carlos Jobim, and Doris Day’s ‘Latin For Lovers’ LP were cruelly abandoned 2 weeks before the concert when coronavirus struck, but thankfully when the time was right they were performed to sell-out audiences at Bristol International Jazz Festival and as part of the London Jazz Festival at Cadogan Hall.
+These were followed by a second project where more Jobim orchestrations were performed along with the music of Chet Baker and Strings.

 Ian has performed professional engagements with the following (please excuse the sublime to the ridiculous !!)):